tshort/julia/doc/manual/types.rst

 the type system: they form the conceptual hierarchy which makes Julia's type system more than just a collection of object implementations.

-Recall that in `Integers and Floating-Point
-Numbers <../integers-and-floating-point-numbers>`_, we introduced a variety of concrete types of numeric values: ``Int8``, ``Uint8``, ``Int16``, ``Uint16``, ``Int32``, ``Uint32``, ``Int64``, ``Uint64``,
+Recall that in :ref:`man-integers-and-floating-point-numbers`, we introduced a variety of concrete types of numeric values: ``Int8``, ``Uint8``, ``Int16``, ``Uint16``, ``Int32``, ``Uint32``, ``Int64``, ``Uint64``,
 ``Float32``, and ``Float64``.
 These are all `bits types <#Bits+Types>`_,